Kurahari/How-to-use-ollama-in-colab/README.md

 print(response.message.content)
 ```
 ## Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+- Please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.
+- Please make sure to update tests as appropriate.

 ## Key Points to Consider
 - It will not be as fast as running locally due to network latency and resource limitations of the T4.